 Many Japanese mixed rice recipes on the internet have ingredients that are not readily available unless you live near an Asian grocery.
 Because a couple of my sisters don’t live anywhere near an Asian shop, I have included ingredients that you can substitute.

-This with a bowl of miso soup with make a complete meal.
+This rice dish with a bowl of miso soup with make a complete meal.
 If you do have any left-overs you can microwave it and make rice balls for lunch the following day!

 Notes: I updated the recipe to 3/4 cups of each ingredient because the original recipe called for only 1/4 cup.
 However, I found that it just wasn’t enough for the amount of rice.
 In fact, I sometimes add up to one cup of each ingredient and it still comes out fine.
 Also, I like to add burdock because it really gives it an earthy flavor.